 11 Thess.
 2:15, 16-a is a blanket description of the hostility of Israel from Old Testament days through the Cross and up to the present.
-But Paul says, in1 Thess.
-2:16-b, "but wrath has come [NASB] on them to the uttermost."
-This refers to the time when God said, in effect, "This does it!"
-(At Acts seven).
+But 1 Thess.
+2:16-b, "but wrath has come [NASB] on them to the uttermost" refers to the time when God said, in effect, "This does it!" (at Acts seven).
 Acts seven was a spiritual Kadesh Barnea for Israel.

-- The tribes are listed in various ways, according to the situation in view, but always there are twelve of them -- except for the short time between the death of Judas and the choice of Matthias. - In 1 Kings eighteen Elijah is ministering to only ten of the tribes, yet he uses twelve stones, and pours twelve pitchers of water over the sacrifice, to represent the twelve tribes (1 Kings 18:31, 33, 34 -- specially verse 31). - Notice, in Judges 21:2, 3, the importance of all twelve tribes being represented. - In the book of Revelation the number twelve is emphasized by the $12 \times 12,000$ witnesses in Rev. 7:4 8; 14:1 and by the twelve stars in the woman's crown in Rev. 12:1.
-It is notable that the number twelve, and multiples of twelve, is stamped all over the description of the New Jerusalem in Rev. 21:12-21.
-There are also twelve manners of fruit mentioned in Rev. 22:2. - -- There was never a rebuke or even a correction of the apostles' "mistake" -- if Matthias was the wrong man.
-The feast was fulfilled with majestic miracles accompanying it, surely signifying that the Lord was satisfied and pleased with it. - -- The fact that they drew lots is not a valid objection.
+In 1 Kings eighteen Elijah is ministering to only ten of the tribes, yet he uses twelve stones, and pours twelve pitchers of water over the sacrifice, to represent the twelve tribes (1 Kings 18:31, 33, 34 -- specially verse 31).

+Notice, in Judges 21:2, 3, the importance of all twelve tribes being represented.

+In the book of Revelation the number twelve is emphasized by the 12 x 12,000 witnesses in Rev. 7:4 - 8; 14:1 and by the twelve stars in the woman's crown in Rev. 12:1.
+It is notable that the number twelve, and multiples of twelve, is stamped all over the description of the New Jerusalem in Rev. 21:12 - 21.
+There are also twelve manners of fruit mentioned in Rev. 22:2.

+-- There was never a rebuke or even a correction of the apostles' "mistake" -- \underline{if} Matthias was the wrong man.
+The feast was fulfilled with majestic miracles accompanying it, surely signifying that the Lord was satisfied and pleased with it.

+-- The fact that they drew lots is not a valid objection.
 See where the drawing of lots was used previously in Scripture (Lev.
 16:8; Josh.
 14:2; 1 Sam.
 14:41, 42; Neh.
 10:34; 11:1; Prov.
 16:33).
 Even the fact that they chose the two men as candidates is not a valid objection, for it is very likely there were only two men who, without being at the time apostles, had accompanied Christ during His total ministry.
-Acts 1:21, 22 seems to indicate this. - -- The fact that Matthias is never mentioned again is not a valid objection either, for several of the twelve are not mentioned again after Acts one.
+Acts 1:21, 22 seems to indicate this.

+-- The fact that Matthias is never mentioned again is not a valid objection either, for several of the twelve are not mentioned again after Acts one.
 This does not invalidate their apostleship.